23f3004092/git-user_ab888/README.md

     *   Account creation date
     *   Link to GitHub profile
 *   Error handling for invalid usernames and API issues.
+*   Improved UI/UX design with animations and a modern look.
+*   Success animation on successful data fetch.

 ## How to Use